disha-pishavadia24/dishaTest/readme.md

 ## 1 Download the Code
 Clone the Repositry to your web root folder

-## 2 Install Vendor Packages
+## 2 Install Packages
 ```sh
 $ composer install
 ```

 ## 3 Setup Environment
-create .env file copied from .env.example and configure environment variables in it and replace it with your database creadentials.
+create .env file copied from .env.example and configure environment variables in it and replace it with your database credentials.

 ## 4 Setup Database